-GCP resource costs differ by region.
+Google Cloud resource costs differ by region.
 The following resources are available to estimate the price:

 If you decide to deploy in multiple regions, be aware that there are network egress charges for data synced between regions.

-Colocation with other GCP services
+Colocation with other Google Cloud services

 Not all CPU platforms and machine types are available in every region.
 The availability of specific CPU platforms or specific instance types differs by region and even zone.
 If you want to deploy resources using certain machine types, find out about zonal availability of these resources.